This article is part of our body language guide. Click here for more.

 Try it!
 Say this sentence with an uptalk inflection, then switch it downward: I am ready to give a powerful speech.
 See how the meaning changes completely?
 Here’s a video example explaining upspeak:

-You’ll sound more commanding and authoritative by speaking downward.
-This is SUPER helpful in business, and you’ll notice 10x increased efficiency this way.
+Speaking downward will make you sound more commanding and authoritative.
+This is super helpful in business, and you’ll notice 10x increased efficiency this way.

 Humour